Research Back To Research Themes

 In this partnership with Mercy Corps, the Feinstein International Center team investigates the nature of social networks and social connectedness, and explores how humanitarian assistance can strengthen these as a key aspect of resilience, recovery and relief interventions in complex humanitarian emergencies.
 This topic is at the crux of a central challenge faced by humanitarian actors: How can assistance best support people’s existing strategies for coping and adapting to crises?
 While these strategies take multiple forms, most of them are underpinned by people’s social connections and capital.
 This analysis of how humanitarian assistance has or can support the types of social networks people rely on during crises will help humanitarian actors design responses to better achieve recovery and resilience outcomes.
 The project consists of mixed methods research in South Sudan and Uganda, paying particular attention to the effects of identity, mobility and migration, and humanitarian action on social connectedness and resilience.

-The purpose of this report is to give aid actors insights into localized social protection and support systems in South Sudan and the ways in which humanitarian aid, including cash...Read More
+This paper provides aid actors insights into localized social protection and support systems in South Sudan and the ways in which humanitarian aid, including cash transfer programming, can both complement...Read More